 These are all great pubs to visit if you're in the area for cricket — but the Lord’s Cricket Ground also has its very own pub on site, Lord’s Tavern.
 Located next to the famous Grace Gates, this renowned boozer has been around for more than 100 years (of course).
 Whether you're celebrating your team's victory or drowning your sorrows, there's a decent selection of ales, lagers, ciders, wines and champagnes to choose from.
 The Modern British menu has occasional cricket-themed influences; and the pub hosts lavish Sunday lunches and quiz nights, and shows live sports on big screens.

 Close to the cricket ground, in the secluded Aberdeen Place, the historic Crocker's Folly bar and restaurant is definitely worth a visit for its stunning looks.
 The 120-year old venue has a fascinating history, which you can read about here.
-Start your evening with a superbly imaginative cocktail in the ornate bar; then move to the sumptuous restaurant decorated with 50 types of marble and beautiful chandeliers.
-The Mediterranean menu is overseen by the owners the Maroush Group, where the renowned chef Damian Wawrzyniak is the chef consultant.
+Start your evening with a superbly imaginative cocktail in the ornate bar; then move to the sumptuous restaurant to try the delicious new Lebanese inspired menu, surrounded by 50 types of marble and beautiful chandeliers.

 Across the other side of Lord's, the 40-plus year old Don Pepe is London's oldest Spanish restaurant and tapas bar.
 The charming family-owned venue serves over 30 types of tapas and classic dishes.
 Nearby the Pakistani restaurant Original Lahore is also long-established (by now this doesn't surprise you, right?).
 Frequented by Indian and Pakistani celebrities, it serves homely halal fare including karahi chicken on the bone, and whole lamb slow-cooked for six hours — many of which it was the first to introduce to London.
 The mini-chain, which originated in Whitechapel, has spawned many inferior imitations with 'Lahore' in their name, but this is the real deal.